 The regular group camping charge at the Rathtrevor Beach Provincial Park is $120 per night, exclusive of per person charges.

 13. Sleep in a treehouse at Free Spirit Spheres in Qualicum Beach

-Imagine living inside a suspended sphere nestled on top of a tree – and because of its lightweightedness, when you move, it moves with you!
+Imagine living inside a suspended sphere nestled on top of a tree – and because of its lightweight dress, when you move, it moves with you!

-Price per night starts at $314 to $344.
-It is available for reservation all year round, except if any of the rooms are under strict maintenance.
+The price per night starts at $314 to $344.
+It is available for reservation all year round, except if any rooms are under strict maintenance.

 Is it safe to stay here?
 Tom, the master craftsman, claims so, with a clean safety track record to boast since it started in 2006.

 14. See the Petroglyph Provincial Park

 Many of the popular Vancouver Island sites are in Nanaimo, and one of these is the Petroglyph Provincial Park.
 What makes this park worthwhile to visit is the mystery that envelopes every figure etched in sandstone by the ancient people.

 Many of the symbols you will find on the rocks depict wolves, human figures, and inexplicable events.